 The owner of the property can prevent the highest bidder from obtaining ownership by "redeeming" the property.
 Redemption requires the owner or an interested party, such as a mortgage holder, to reimburse the successful bidder for the amount of liens and other charges paid to the City, as well as the bidder’s interest and other fees and costs set by law.

-- Veterans.Maryland.gov for information about tax exemptions for veterans
+- Click here to access the Veterans.Maryland.gov website for information about tax exemptions for veterans

-- DAT.State.MD.US for information about tax credits, exemptions, and assessments
+- Click here to access DAT.State.MD website for information about tax credits, exemptions, and assessments